The benefits of these powerful microorganisms go far beyond boosting your gut health.

 Translation: Check the supplement labels.
 Not all strains of probiotics are scientifically proven to provide significant health benefits — so you'll want to select a probiotic that contains rigorously studied strains that are proven to survive, adhere and function in the GI tract.
 For instance, THE WELL Essential Probiotic contains 10 of the most well-researched probiotic strains – each with a specific, functional strength that collectively enhances and maintains immune and digestive health.

-Many commercial probiotics are unable to survive the harsh journey to the intestines, so you want to be sure that your probiotic can withstand the highly acidic stomach juices and the harsh bile salts they encounter in the small intestine — as ours can.
+Many commercial probiotics are unable to survive the harsh journey to the intestines, so you want to be sure that your probiotic can withstand the highly acidic stomach juices and the harsh bile salts they encounter in the small intestine.

 But don't get caught up over which ones are refrigerated versus which ones are shelf-stable — it actually doesn't mean that much.
 While live probiotics are fragile organisms, THE WELL probiotic is created with the latest state-of-the-art technology that ensures the strains remain alive and effective after packaging and storage for up to 24 months, without the need for refrigeration.
 Our production process also guards against any potential loss of probiotic strains by adding extra quantities of each probiotic to guarantee you'll receive the stated number of strains in each dose.